GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 ```
 echo 65535 > /proc/sys/fs/file-max**
 ```
-* Use the `ulimit` command to set the file descriptor limit to the hard limit specified in `/etc/security/limits.conf`.
+* Use the `ulimit` command to set the FD limit to the hard limit specified in `/etc/security/limits.conf`.

 ```
 ** ulimit -n unlimited**